Sudan police fire tear gas to end protest over fuel subsidies

-KHARTOUM (Reuters) - Sudanese police fired tear gas on Monday to disperse people protesting in the capital Khartoum and two other cities against the canceling of petrol subsidies by veteran President Omar Hassan al-Bashir, witnesses said.
+KHARTOUM (Reuters) - Sudanese police fired tear gas on Monday to disperse hundreds of people protesting in a state capital south of Khartoum against the lifting of petrol subsidies by veteran President Omar Hassan al-Bashir.

 The government almost doubled prices for fuel and cooking gas on Monday to bring its budget under control.
 The Arab African country lost three-quarters of its oil reserves - its main source of revenues and of dollars for food imports - when South Sudan became independent in 2011.

-Within hours of petrol stations adjusting their price displays, some 800 protesters gathered in the center of Wad Madani, capital of Gezira state south of Khartoum, shouting “No, No to price hikes,” witnesses said.
+Within hours of petrol stations adjusting their price displays, some 800 protesters gathered in the center of Wad Madani, capital of Gezira state south of Khartoum, shouting “No, No to price hikes”.

 Late on Sunday, Bashir held a televised news conference lasting two hours to defend his abolition of fuel subsidies.
 He promised to use much of the money saved to help the poor and increase salaries for civil servants.